Volume 24, Issue 3 (2024) QJER 2024, 24(3): 1-30 | Back to browse issues page

 min(α.β)Σk=1KΣt=1TΣi=1N wkρτkyit-αi-xitTβτk+λΣiNαi (6)

-In Equation (6), i represents the number of countries (N), T represents the index for the number of observations of each country, K represents the quantile index, x is the matrix of explanatory variables, and ρτk is the quantile loss function.
+In equation (6), i represents the number of countries (N), T represents the index for the number of observations of each country, K represents the quantile index, x is the matrix of explanatory variables, and ρτk is the quantile loss function.
 Also, Wk represents the relative weight for the kth quantile. λ is an adjustment parameter that reduces individual effects to zero to improve the performance of β estimates.
 If λ tends to zero, the penalty term is eliminated and a conventional fixed effects estimator is obtained.
 Whereas if λ tends to infinity, an estimate of the model is obtained without fixed effects.
 In this research, λ = 1 (Damette and Delacote, 2012).

-Results and Discussion:
+Results and Discussion

-Within this context, the agricultural sector, as one of the most important economic sectors for providing human food, is under the influence of climate change and could seriously endanger the future of humanity due to food resource scarcity.
-The main objective of this research is to examine the impact of two climate variables, namely climate change risk and climate change performance index, on the value added by the agricultural sector in 54 countries categorized into three groups: strong performance (16 countries), moderate performance (28 countries), and weak performance (10 countries) during the period from 2010 to 2020, using a multiple regression method on tabular data.
+Within this context, agricultural sector, as one of the most important economic sectors for providing human food, is under the influence of climate change and could seriously endanger the future of humanity due to food resource scarcity.
+The main objective of this research is to examine the impact of two climate variables, namely climate change risk and climate change performance index, on the value added by the agricultural sector in 54 countries categorized into three groups: strong performance (16 countries), moderate performance (28 countries), and poor performance (10 countries) during the period from 2010 to 2020, using a multiple regression method on tabular data.

 The results of this study indicate that both climate change performance index and climate change risk have a positive and significant impact on the value added by the agricultural sector in all three performance groups and throughout all decades.
-This means that increasing climate change performance and climate change risk, both of which signify improved climate conditions in a country, positively affect the value added by the agricultural sectorIntroduction:
+This means that increasing climate change performance and climate change risk, both of which signify improved climate conditions in a country, positively affect the value added by the agricultural sector.Introduction

 The general definition of quantile regression states that if the linear regression model is assumed as the following equation, we have: